Pandya Store: Casting

 Kinshuk Mahajan was cast to portray Gautam Pandya opposite Doshi.
 On preparing for which Mahajan said, "To fit into the skin of my character I had to lose about 5kgs and had a grueling diet.
 Also since this show is based in Somnath, Gujarat, I had to work on my dialect, luckily Shiny, my co-actor was my guide.
 Above all, shooting in Somnath and Bikaner was a blessing."
 Shiny Doshi was cast to portray Dhara Patel, opposite Mahajan.
 Doshi said, "I play a strong and positive character.
 I somehow relate to my character, Dhara.
 I am a gujarati, even then it was necessary to work towards certain nuances to meet the requirements of my character.
 We also attended workshops before we began shooting for the show."

 Kanwar Dhillon was cast as the elder version of Shiva Pandya, which was previously portrayed by Harminder Singh.
 He was cast opposite Kaushik.
 Dhillon said, "Shiva is a very much regular guy who is fun-loving and emotional.
 He has a different layering with each character in the show and can't be the same with everyone.
 I have done a few workshops and hopefully, people will like my character."
-Alice Kaushik was cast as the elder version of Raavi Narang, opposite Dhillon.
+Alice Kaushik was cast as the elder version of Raavi Shah, opposite Dhillon.
 The role was previously portrayed by Jini Khan.
 Kaushik said, "I relate to this quality of Raavi a lot.
 She is almost always high on energy, she loves to keep her close ones happy.
 She is a ball of happiness, she is a magic wanting to explode.
 It's interesting that the whole of Raavi is a part of me."